 A2, transport to factory

 …

+The prescribed background data in chart form can be found in Annex I, version 2 for the background data LCI specification.

 Transportation modes and distances to the asphalt plant are considered foreground data.
 One-way transportation distances should be multiplied by 1.35 to account for empty back hauls.
 Module A2 shall include the following processes: